Graunephar/CCTD_library_theme/README.md

-Worpress theme with tag based serach on categories for the CCTD library site.
+Wordpress theme with tag based search on categories for the CCTD library site.